 Except for the fair value determined at the time of conversion, the fair value of the embedded conversion features and term extension option for the 2019 Convertible Notes derivatives was calculated using unobservable inputs (Level 3 fair measurements).
 The value of the conversion features associated with the 2019 Convertible Notes was calculated using a binomial lattice model.
 The value of the term extension option reflected the probability weighted average value of the 2019 Convertible Notes using the original maturity date and a hypothetical extended maturity date, with all other contractual terms unchanged.
 The fair value of the embedded conversion features and term extension option for the 2019 Convertible Notes were revalued as of the conversion dates, August 3, 2020 and September 30, 2020.
 The fair value of the embedded derivative at each conversion date was calculated based on the fair value of the shares issued less the fair value of debt.
 The fair value of shares issued is based on the weighted average stock price at the time of day the shares were transferred for August 3, 2020, and the closing stock price as of September 30, 2020.
-The fair value of related cash flows discounted at current market interest rates.
+The fair value of debt is based on pricing models based on the value of related cash flows discounted at current market interest rates.